2021 Black Population in US breakdown

-The largest ports of entry for American slaves were Baltimore, Savannah, Charleston and New Orleans.
+The largest ports of entry for American slaves were Charleston, Baltimore, other ports on the Virginia and Maryland coast and New Orleans.
 According to the first United States census count 92% of the 757,208 African Americans were slaves.
 The last census count during slavery in 1860 counted 4,441,830 African Americans of which 89% were slaves.
 By the turn of the century (1900) the Black population grew to more than 8 million and more than doubled every 50 year period since reaching 42 million by 2010.

 Source: The Trans-Atlantic Slave Trade Database http://slavevoyages.org, Wikipedia http://en.wikipedia.org/wiki/Atlantic_slave_trade, BBC http://news.bbc.co.uk/2/hi/africa/6445941.stm